ChiriVulpes/soulus/README.md

 ![Composer Cell](./preview/composer_cell.png)

-To put items into a composer cell, you may either right click with a stack to put one item into the cell, sneak + right click to put the entire stack into the cell, or simply drop a stack on top of it.
+To put items into a Composer Cell, you may either right click with a stack to put one item into the cell, sneak + right click to put the entire stack into the cell, or simply drop a stack on top of it.
 The [Unloader](#unloader-) is useful for automating insertion into Composer Cells.

-Each composer cell can hold up to 64 of the same item. *This ignores normal stack limitations.*
+Each Composer Cell can hold up to 64 of the same item. *This ignores normal stack limitations.*

-You can insert essence into a Composer Cell when it is filled with a Soulbook, Murky Orb, or Soul Catalyst, in order to fill them.
-This method is much faster and simpler than crafting.
+When a Composer Cell contains exactly one Soulbook, Murky Orb, or Soul Catalyst, you can insert essence into it in order to fill them.
+This method is much faster and simpler to fill these items than crafting.